Architect: Architecture

 To practice architecture implies the ability to practice independently of supervision.
-The term building design professional (or design professional), by contrast, is a much broader term that includes professionals who practice independently under an alternate profession such as engineering professionals, or those who assist in the practice of architecture under the supervision of a licensed architect such as intern architects.
-In many places, independent, non-licensed individuals, may perform design services outside the professional restrictions such as the design houses or other smaller structures.
+The term building design professional (or design professional), by contrast, is a much broader term that includes professionals who practice independently under an alternate profession, such as engineering professionals, or those who assist in the practice of architecture under the supervision of a licensed architect, such as intern architects.
+In many places, independent, non-licensed individuals may perform design services outside of professional restrictions, such as the design of houses or other smaller structures.

 Practice

-In the architectural profession, technical and environmental knowledge, design, and construction management, require an understanding of business as well as design.
+In the architectural profession, technical and environmental knowledge, design, and construction management require an understanding of business as well as design.
 However, design is the driving force throughout the project and beyond.
 An architect accepts a commission from a client.
-The commission might involve preparing feasibility reports, building audits, designing a building or several buildings, structures, and the spaces among them.
+The commission might involve preparing feasibility reports, building audits, and designing a building or several buildings, structures, and the spaces among them.
 The architect participates in developing the requirements the client wants in the building.
 Throughout the project (planning to occupancy), the architect coordinates a design team.
 Structural, mechanical, and electrical engineers are hired by the client or architect, who must ensure that the work is coordinated to construct the design.